great-northern-diver/loon.ggplot/README.md

 The `loon` graphics package provides **interactive** graphics especially valuable in any **exploratory data analysis**.
 This includes programmatic and direct manipulation of the visualizations to effect interactive identification, zooming, panning, and linking between any number of displays.
 Of course, `loon` also provides publication quality static graphics in `grid` via loon's functions `grid.loon()` and `loonGrob()`.

-The `loon.ggplot` package **brings both these packages together**.
-Data analysts who value the ease with which `ggplot2` can create meaningful graphics with many facets and layers will also value the ease with which **ggplots can be turned into interactive loon plots** through a simple translation function `ggplot2loon()`; vice versa, analysts can produce interactive `loon` graphics and enjoy the direct manipulaion, then convert the display to `ggplot2` by function `loon2ggplot()`.
+The loon.ggplot package brings **both these packages together**.
+Data analysts who value the ease with which `ggplot2` can create meaningful graphics can now turn these `ggplot`s into interactive `loon` plots for more dynamic interaction with their data.
+Conversely,  data analysts who explore data interactively can at any time turn a snapshot of their interactive `loon` plots into `ggplot`s.
+The former is accomplished by the simple translation function **`ggplot2loon()`** and the latter by the simple translation function **`loon2ggplot()`**.

 ### Install